Frequently Asked Questions

 What opportunities are available after completing the Summer Research Program?

 On completion of the Summer Research Program, successful students are invited to continue their academic journeys with us in a variety of ways.
 The Wolfram Emerging Leaders Program is an opportunity for students to engage more deeply in a longer-term research project while supported by expert mentors.
 Highly successful students join our teacher training program as part of the Wolfram Emerging Leaders Program and go on to teach and mentor at the Wolfram Middle School Summer Camp or at the Wolfram High School Summer Research Program.
-The Wolfram Student Ambassador Program supports students who want to create content or run events related to computation.
+The Wolfram Student Ambassador Initiative supports students who want to create content or run events related to computation.
 The Wolfram Institute provides opportunities for students interested in researching fundamental physics, metamathematics and ruliology.
 Talented and dedicated students also have the opportunity to join Wolfram Research as interns.

 How can I join the staff team?